How do you fill in your chronological register and transmit it to the Trackdéchets platform (RNDTS) ?

 - Operators of soil treatment and reclamation facilities

-Obligations related to keeping the chronological register
+Obligations relating to keeping a chronological register

 Registers must be kept for 3 years.